Deltares/hydromt/docs/guides/plugin_dev/custom_driver.rst

 Implementing a Drivers
 ^^^^^^^^^^^^^^^^^^^^^^

-to function drivers MUST at least implement the following function:
+To function drivers MUST at least implement the following function:

 .. code-block:: python